Aidtheogre/aboutme.github.io/README.md

 ## My story...

 Hello its me !
 AidtheOgre, Aidan Ogle, or as my friends like to call me, Will Hunting!
+Here is my story written in the third person!

 Twenty-year-old Will Hunting of South Boston is a natural genius who is self-taught.
 He works as a janitor at MIT and spends his free time drinking with his friends Chuckie, Billy, and Morgan.
 When Professor Gerald Lambeau posts a difficult combinatorial mathematics problem on a blackboard as a challenge for his graduate students, Will solves the problem anonymously, stunning both the students and Lambeau.
 As a challenge to the unknown genius, Lambeau posts an even more difficult problem.
 Will flees when Lambeau catches him writing the solution on the blackboard late at night.
 At a bar, Will meets Skylar, a British woman about to graduate from Harvard College, who plans on attending medical school at Stanford.